Velocidex/presentations/presentations/2025-auscert-detection_workshop/index.md

 ## Overview

-* This workshop will discuss Detection Engineering on Velociraptor
+* This workshop will discuss Detection Engineering with Velociraptor
-* What you actually can do depends on your detection platform
 * We will use Velociraptor as an example platform
    * Not everything we show will be possible on all platforms
    * Nevertheless it is useful to see what is possible!
    * Think about the additional detections that can be implemented with better capabilities!
+* We also introduce the Sigma detection "standard"

 ---